scania/sdos/README.md

 graphs).
 These flow graph instance can be executed to get data from specific systems and transform the data to knowledge graph(rdf) and store it in a result graph.

-It is integrated with Azure AD to support SSO(Single-SignOn).
-It also supports the OBO flow(On-behalf Of).
+It is integrated with Microsoft Entra ID(Azure AD) to support SSO(Single-SignOn).
 So user can use their AD credentials to access the application.
+SDOS also supports the Azure AD OBO flow(On-behalf Of) to access the triple store(Stardog DB).

-## How does SDOS works?
+## How does SDOS work?
 * when SDOS receives the request, first it validates the token.
 Token will be verified using the signature.
-Once the token has been verified, it fetches the OBO token.
+Once the token has been verified, it fetches the OBO token for accessing Stardog.

 * Using the OBO token SDOS calls Stardog to read the OFG.
 SDOS uses the subject iri in the request to fetch the OFG.

 * It starts the execution based on OFG.

-* Finally push the tranformed RDF data into Stardog Named graph
+* Finally push the tranformed RDF data into Stardog Named graph.
+It also returns the transformed RDF data in requested format as response, if the request is made for synchronous endpoint.

-**(The value of database where the OFG's are stored and the database where it pushes the data into stardog and Azure AD details can be configured by passing the values as environment variable)**
+**(The value of database where the OFG's are stored and the database where it pushes the data into Stardog and Azure AD details can be configured by passing the values as environment variable)**

 ## Prerequisites